 (2) The order of the Court allowing any account shall be prima facie evidence of the correctness of the same, and shall, after the expiration of 3 years from the date of such order, operate as a release to the person filing the same, except so far as it is shown by some person interested therein that a wilful or fraudulent error, omission, or entry has been made in such account.

-[Section 43 amended by No. 138 of 1976 s.
+[Section 43 amended: No. 138 of 1976 s.
 11.]

 44. If accounts not filed Principal Registrar to give notice etc.